20+ Interesting Facts About Languages In Croatia

 Is Czech recognised in Croatia?

-Czech is a recognised official minority language.
+Yes.
+Czech is a recognised official minority language in Croatia.

 Is Pannonian Rusyn recognised in Croatia?

+Yes.
 Pannonian Rusyn, an East Slavic language, is a recognised official minority language.

 Is Serbian recognised in Croatia?

+Yes.
 Serbian is a recognised official minority language.

 Is Hungarian recognised in Croatia?

+Yes.
 Hungarian, a Uralic language, is a recognised official minority language.

 Is Slovak recognised in Croatia?

+Yes.
 Slovak is a recognised official minority language.

 Is Istro-Romanian spoken in Croatia?